-While the number of ANST Minors is relatively larger than that of the Majors, with about 30 as of Fall 2019, students choose from a wide range (40+) of ANST courses to fulfill their requirements.
+While the number of ANST Minors is relatively larger than that of the Majors, with about 30 as of Fall 2020, students choose from a wide range (40+) of ANST courses to fulfill their requirements.
 It has been quite challenging to collect data to assess our ANST Minors for several reasons.
-There is no course required for the Minor, and as such, the most promising courses to draw on would be the gateway courses.
+Up to Fall 2020, there is no course required for the Minor, and as such, the most promising courses to draw on would be the gateway courses.
 However, each gateway course has multiple sections any given semester, taught by a variety of instructors, and therefore it is challenging to ascertain when our majors are taking the gateway courses and from which instructors, which in turn makes it difficult to ask the professors to share the student papers for assessment.
-The issue of how to collect data more effectively will be addressed by the faculty in the upcoming year, but we also appreciate your feedback.